hylo-lang/Swifty-LLVM/README.md

 ## Building with Swift Package Manager

+**Note:** SPM builds are not supported on Windows at least until Swift 6.0 is released.

 First, you need to create a `pkgconfig` file specific to your installation and make it visible to your build tools.
 We use a `bash` script as follows in the top-level directory of this project: